 - Stress and long working hours during the tax season.
 Tax preparers work longer hours than most people during the tax season in order to meet the deadline without incurring errors in their clients’ tax returns.

 How can I become a tax preparer?
-This is the question you’ve been dying to get answered since you’ve gotten here.
+This is the question you’ve been dying to get answered since you started reading!.

 What degree does a tax preparer need?

-In general, tax preparers do not need to finish a specific degree.
+In general, tax preparers do not need to obtain a specific degree.
 In most cases, a high school diploma is sufficient for someone to get certified as a tax preparer.

-However, if you are thinking of getting a more specific credential and provide a wider range of tax-related services, you need to finish a specific degree relative to your chosen career path.
+However, if you are thinking of getting a more specific credential and providing a wider range of tax-related services, you need to obtain a specific degree relative to your chosen career path.
 For instance, certified public accountants need to finish a degree in accounting, while tax lawyers need a Juris Doctor (JD) or Master of Law (LLM) degree in Taxation once they’ve obtained a bachelor degree.